diegocomunity/example-z-index/README.md

 # example-z-index
-Example using z-inde in css
+Example using z-index in css